-The Ultimate Guide to Choosing a Longboard
+The Ultimate Guide in Choosing a Longboard

 Once you understand the difference between the different types of longboards, you still have to decide what board is right for you.
 Choosing the wrong board can negatively affect your surfing experience, because today’s boards are highly specialized, being built for specific styles of surfing and sizes of surfers.